LuLaRoe Is Getting Criticized Again From Women Furious About The Latest Line Of Clothes

 Embattled leggings retailer LuLaRoe is getting a deluge of criticism on social media by women who say the company's much-hyped "Noir" launch hurt their businesses.

-So LuLaRoe announced last week it was introducing a "Noir" collection, which would feature many of their classic pieces in all black.
+So LuLaRoe announced last week it was introducing a Noir collection, which would feature many of their classic pieces in all black.

-One consultant, Patricia Rigsbee of North Carolina, told BuzzFeed News she was given a number, and told when her number came up in an online queue she would be able to order.
+One consultant, Patricia Rigsbee of North Carolina, told BuzzFeed News she was given a number, and told that when her number came up in an online queue she would be able to order.

 Advertisement